WORDS BY HOLLY MARGERRISON

 Powerful, proud and prepared to marry the love of your life — this calls for a wedding suit.

-Sometimes a dainty dress doesn’t fit the bill, and Tagliatore is here to lend a helping hand with slim-fit trouser suits.
+Sometimes a dainty dress doesn’t fit the bill, and Tagliatore is here to lend a helping hand with slim-fit pant suits.
 Paired with designer heels and accessories it adds an element of surprise to your special day for guests and your other half, whilst the timeless cut gives a polished finish.
 With side-flap pockets, you can even carry the essentials with you rather than trusting the maid of honor to hand you a tissue when the moment calls for one.

 Not ready to fully commit to the wedding suit?
 No problem.
 Self-Portrait’s lace-trim blazer dress invites you to push the boat out, gently, when it comes to unusual wedding dress options.